 Another beautiful thing we noticed climbing to the pass is that there are lots of beautiful wild blue flowers.
 You see the yellow greenish grass and the dark blue flowers in them.
 In the background you see the white Kang Yatse peak.
 It is beautiful.

+At Gongamrula pass we are at 5240 mts.
+The best feeling there is that you have crossed the magic number of 17,000 feet.
+This is the highest point of your trek.
+You feel proud!Take some time to look at the contrast of both sides.
 For people who have been missing their loved ones this is the spot where you get network signals.
 You get mobile signals of BSNL and I think one of my team mates got Airtel as well.
 It is nice to make a call from 17,000 feet to your loved ones.

 An hour after your lunch break you reach a point called Sukarmo.
 There’s another tea house.
 Sukarmo is a place where the Stok Kangri diversion comes.
 Lot of people do the Stok Kangri the other way around and this the trail they take.

 I really appreciate the tea houses.
 They are a lifeline.
 We get a place with shade and also a chance to refresh ourselves with something to eat.We stopped there for couple of minutes.
 Everybody adjusted their gear.
 Then we resumed walking.Now Sukarmo to Sumdo is a long walk and majority of this walk is on the river bed.
 The river does not have water and you need to walk on the rocks and boulders.
 It becomes little tricky.
 My advice to trekkers is to be careful — a fall could be nasty.